 When it is time to make a major purchase in our household, we unleash my wife on the unsuspecting salesperson.
 I also go along on these purchasing journeys.
-My main role during these negotiations is to sit next to my wife, keep my mouth shut while smiling and nodding in agreement with whatever she says to the salesperson (I might add that I am excellent at performing this task).
+My key role during these negotiations is to sit next to my wife, keep my mouth shut while smiling and nodding in agreement with whatever she says to the salesperson (I am excellent at performing this task).

-I have literally watched salespeople crumble within a matter of minutes of her starting the negotiations.
-At the end of these sessions, the salesperson's eyes are usually glazed over and they have no idea what just hit them.
+I have watched salespeople crumble within a matter of minutes of her starting the negotiations.
+At the end of these sessions, the salesperson's eyes are usually glazed over, and they have no idea what just hit them.

 A good example of how good my wife is at negotiating is the purchase of our most recent RV.
 We took our three kids to one of the RV shows in our area and by the time my wife got done negotiating, we came back with only two kids and a great Class A Motorhome (OK calm down it's only a joke, we didn't trade in one of our kids for a Motorhome, really, we didn't!).

 Negotiation Tip 4: Before you start negotiating with any RV dealer, you need to do a background check on them.
 That's right, check them out before you waste your time negotiating with them.
-Believe it or not there are some unscrupulous (shysters, crooks, thieves or just plain bad) RV dealers out there.
+Unbelievably there are some unscrupulous (shysters, crooks, thieves or just plain bad) RV dealers out there.
 Luckily, they are very few and far between.

 The best place to check them out is with the Better Business Bureau.
-Go to the Better Business Bureau website and put in the zip code of the dealership and then on the next screen put in their name.
+Go to the Better Business Bureau website and put in the zip code of the dealership and then put in their name on the next screen.
 The BBB has different rating codes in different states.
-If they are rated good then you are on the right track.
+If they are rated good, then you are on the right track.
 If they have a bad rating, stay far far away.

 Negotiation Tip 6: Treat the salesperson with respect, don't talk down to them, don't berate them, remember they are just doing their job.
-On the other hand don't get intimidated by them either.
+On the other hand, don't get intimidated by them either.
 They cannot force you to sign anything or buy anything.
-You have to remember that when you are buying a RV, you are in the drivers seat.
-They really want to sell you the RV and you really want to buy it (don't, come out and tell them that you really can't live without this RV) but, the bottom line is you want your price.
+You must remember that when you are buying an RV, you are in the driver's seat.
+They really want to sell you the RV and you really want to buy it (don't come out and tell them that you really can't live without this RV) but, the bottom line is you want your price.

 Negotiation Tip 7: Be prepared to walk away and not make a deal that day.
-If you feel that you are not getting the sale price you should, be prepared to pack it in and leave.
-Sometimes when the sales person actually sees you walking out that door they have an epiphany and can actually get a little better price.
-If not, continue walking and actually leave.
+If you feel that you are not getting the sale price you want, be prepared to pack it in and leave.
+Sometimes when the salesperson sees you walking out that door, they have an epiphany and can get a little better price.
+If not, continue walking and leave.
 This next part is optional, you can give them your phone number and ask them not to call you unless they can come closer to your price.